elixirschool/elixirschool/lessons/en/basics/control_structures.md

 :odd
 ```

 `else` helps to handle errors by providing `case`-like pattern matching.
-The first non-matched expression is passed to `els:`
+The first non-matched expression is passed to `else`